sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-03.md

 ```

 ## 4. Establish One IPSec tunnel from each of these two SDWAN simulated Cisco Virtual Appliances, to the Cisco CSR Central Virtual Appliance in the Hub Virtual Network.
+Also Establish BGP from each of these two SDWAN simulated Cisco Virtual Appliances to Cisco CSR Central Virtual Appliance in the Hub Virtual Network.

 ### 4.1 Central NVA to SDWAN Routers Cisco CSR 1000 BGP over IPsec Connection
 ```
 crypto ikev2 proposal to-sdwan-proposal